MaiFlava1/MaiFlava1.github.io/html/tos/ToS.md

     - By accessing, using, or distributing the author’s content, user agree to comply with these terms.

 6.  **Warning**
-    - Violation of these terms may lead to legal action.
+    - Violation of these terms may lead to legal action, including claims for damages.

 7.  **Amendment of Terms**
     -  Terms may be modified; continued use implies agreement.